Optimal Selection of Transaction Costs in a Dynamic Principal-Agent Problem: Main Results

-Corollary 3.4 says that impulse control problem I has the same optimal control policy solution as that of problem II whenever player I's intervention cost function has a proportional cost and fixed cost given by the $\lambda$ and $\kappa$ respectively. \
+Corollary \ref{Corollary 3.4.} says that impulse control problem I has the same optimal control policy solution as that of problem II whenever the intervention cost function in \eqref{external_objective_corr_3.4_1} has a proportional cost and fixed cost given by $\lambda_1^\star$ and $\kappa_1^\star$ respectively.

-Hence, in the language of Section 2, Corollary 3.4 therefore characterises the cost parameters which ensure that the agent finds it optimal to intervene according to the Principal's optimal intervention policy.